top of page

 WORK ABILITY

-While not all people living with chronic illness will experience disruptions to their working lives, research suggests that the majority will.
+While not all people living with chronic illness will experience disruptions to their working lives, research suggests that a majority will.

 Yet most people leaders feel ill-equipped to have conversations with their employees about the kind of supports that will enable chronically ill workers to remain engaged, productive members of the workforce.

-workers has at least one chronic illness.
-Despite this, few organisations have the knowledge, supports and systems in place to enable employees with chronic conditions to do their best work
+of workers live with at least one long-term health condition.
+Despite this, few organisations have the knowledge, supports and systems in place to enable employees with chronic conditions to do their best work.

 Chronic illlness disclosure